jspm/node-importmap-loader/readme.md

 #### Don't bother installing dependencies you don't need to! 🏇🏻💨

-With `@jspm/node-importmap-loader`, installing node modules is a thing of the past!
-You can reference and execute them directly to maximize productivity ⚡️, decrease security risk 🚔, and probably other awesome things too!
+With `@jspm/node-importmap-loader`, you can reference and execute dependencies directly to maximize productivity ⚡️, decrease security risk 🚔!

-Use **JSPM _node-importmap-loader_** today!

----

-## Q&A

-#### I'm skeptical.
-Is this for real?

-Sort of **yes _and_ no**—it's close!
-This project's focus is to enable you to use [import maps](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) with Node if you have familiarity both technologies and [EcmaScript Modules (ESM)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

-#### How does this work?

-JSPM uses [Node's experimental loader](https://nodejs.org/api/esm.html#esm_import_map_loader) and JSPM import maps enabling _you_ 🫵 to import dependencies directly from a cdn source _without needing to install them_!

 ---